NyggaThe1337/chameleon-r6-chams-cheat-/README.md

 Then open game (don't hit ok) when in lobby hit ok then cheat will load keep hitting ok

 you can use any dll there idk why these skids are selling this

+There's a few dll's with different colours the original source for the dll is available on github